anuragkapur/anuragkapur.github.io/blog/engineering/_posts/2020-04-25-machine-learning-reference-guide.md

 which suffers from the fact that the assumptions made on $$P(x|y)$$ are probably not exactly correct.
 If the assumptions hold exactly, i.e. the data is truly drawn from the distribution that we assumed in Naive Bayes, then Logistic Regression and Naive Bayes converge to the exact same result in the limit [but NB will be faster].<sup>2</sup>
+* Logistic regression typically optimizes the log loss for all the observations on which it is trained, which is the same as optimizing the average cross-entropy in the sample.<sup>6</sup>

 ## Weaknesses
 * Can overfit, especially when there isn't much training data and the data has high dimensionality.<sup>4</sup>